Generalization of Gibbs Entropy and Thermodynamic Relation: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we have constructed the generalized nonequilibrium extension of the entropy theory given by Gibbs and Einstein \cite{Gibbs,Einstein}.
+In this paper, we have constructed the generalized non-equilibrium extension of the entropy theory given by Gibbs and Einstein \cite{Gibbs,Einstein}.
 Also, based on the generalized entropy theory, we have derived the fluctuation theorem.
-The entropy increment is directly connected with the presupposition (as is represented by (\ref{fastmotion condition}) and (\ref{fastmotion condition2})) that there are fast chaotic and ergodic motions which cannot be described in deterministic way under the given macroscopic measurement system.
-In macroscopic observation, such fast complex motions behaves as an ensemble potential in phase space (giving the interaction between ensemble elements), and resultantly, the phase space volume is not conserved.
+The entropy increment is directly connected with the presupposition [as is represented by (\ref{fastmotion condition}) and (\ref{fastmotion condition2})] that there are fast chaotic and ergodic motions which cannot be described in a deterministic way under the given macroscopic measurement system.
+In macroscopic observation, such fast complex motions behave as an ensemble potential in phase space (giving the interaction between ensemble elements), and resultantly, the phase space volume is not conserved.
 The entropy increment arises only for the imperfect observer who experiences the loss of the deterministic dynamical information by measurement imperfection.
-In this respect, the emergence of the irreversible physical time is an intrinsic phenomena to occur only for the imperfect observer by that the observer constantly loses physical informations.
+In this respect, the emergence of the irreversible physical time is an intrinsic phenomenon to occur only for the imperfect observer by that the observer constantly loses physical information.